Manuel Vázquez Hueso

-Manuel Vázquez Hueso (born 31 March 1981 in Churriana de la Vega, Spain) is a professional road racing cyclist currently suspended.
+Manuel Vázquez Hueso (born 31 March 1981 in Churriana de la Vega, Spain) is a Spanish former professional road racing cyclist.
 On 26 April 2010 he was provisionally suspended by the UCI for a suspected blood doping offense, after being tested positive for EPO on 20 March 2010 in an out-of-competition control.
 On 14 January 2011 the Spanish Cycling Federation suspended him for two years, starting 26 April 2010 and all results achieved after 20 March 2010 annulled.